dotnet/docs/docs/core/porting/libraries.md

    a.
 Understand the nature of those types.
 Are they small in number but used frequently?
 Are they large in number but used infrequently?
 Is their use concentrated, or is it spread throughout your code?
    a.
 Is it easy to isolate code that isn't portable so that you can deal with it more effectively?
    a.
 Do you need to refactor your code?
    a.
 For those types which aren't portable, are there alternative APIs that accomplish the same task?
-For example if you're using the <xref:System.​Net.​Web​Client> class, you might be able to use the <xref:System.​Net.​Http.​Http​Client> class instead.
+For example if you're using the <xref:System.Net.WebClient> class, you might be able to use the <xref:System.Net.Http.HttpClient> class instead.
    a.
 Are there different portable APIs available to accomplish a task, even if it's not a drop-in replacement?
-For example if you're using <xref:System.​Xml.​Schema.​Xml​Schema> to help parse XML but you don't require XML schema discovery, you could use <xref:System.​Xml.​Linq> APIs and hand-parse the data.
+For example if you're using <xref:System.Xml.Schema.XmlSchema> to help parse XML but you don't require XML schema discovery, you could use <xref:System.Xml.Linq> APIs and hand-parse the data.
 1. If you have assemblies that are difficult to port, is it worth leaving them on .NET Framework for now?
 Here are some things to consider:
    a.
 You may have some functionality in your library that's incompatible with .NET Core because it relies too heavily on .NET Framework or Windows-specific functionality.
 Is it worth leaving that functionality behind for now and releasing a .NET Core version of your library with less features on a temporary basis until resources are available to port the features?
    a.
 Would a refactor help?